-Use of Email - The District's email system, and its constituent software, hardware, and data files, are owned equipment or line costs.
+Charges - The district assumes no responsibility for any unauthorized charges or fees, including telephone charges, long distance charges, per minute surcharges, and/or equipment or line costs.
 Any and all such unauthorized charges or fees shall be the responsibility of the user.

 Confidentiality - Employees shall maintain the confidentiality of student records in their use of district computers.

-Confidential student information should not be leaded onto the network without prior administrative approval.
+Confidential student information should not be loaded onto the network without prior administrative approval.
 Indemnification - Users agree to indemnify the district for any losses, costs, or damages, including reasonable attorney fees, incurred by the district relating to, or arising out of, any breach of this authorization.